 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the finding listed in the Schedule of Findings and Responses as findings 10-01 and 10-02 to be a material weakness.
+We consider the findings listed in the Schedule of Findings and Responses as findings 11-01 and 11-02 to be material weaknesses.